NipunSam-4/CS216_Assignment2_Blockfinity/README.md

 Option 2️⃣: Query Active Peers
 This will display a list of all connected peers.

-Option 3️⃣: Connect to an Active Peer
-Enter the IP address of the peer you want to connect to.
-Enter the port number of the peer.
-The connection will be established.

 Option 0️⃣: Quit the Program
 This will close the peer node and exit the program.